Chapter 1: Plate Tectonics

 - Has the rate of motion of the North American plate been constant along the hotspot track?

 - Which hotspot track has more volcanism?
+Yellowstone or Anahim?
 Be sure to compare the volcanism over the same time period.
-Also, consider the size of the calderas when you answer this question (circle one)?
-Yellowstone or Anahim?
+Consider the size of the calderas when you answer this question.

 - Critical Thinking: Can you explain why one of these has larger volcanic eruptions?
-You may be able to use the topography of the area to help you understand the tectonic history of each area to help you answer this question.
+You may be able to use the topography to help you understand each area’s tectonic history to help you answer this question.

 Daniel Hauptvogel, Virginia Sisson, Carlos Andrade, Melissa Hansen